 CO1 Remember the knowledge on the significance of earthworms.
-Understand the importance of waste degr Understand the importance of waste degradation by eco- K5 CO2 friendly method.
-5 CO3 Apply the significance of Vermicomposting methods. - CO4 Analyse the knowledge on commercialization of Vermiproducts.
-M CO5 Evaluate the students to learn application of vermicomposting CO5 in Agriculture Field
+CO2 Understand the importance of waste degradation by eco-friendly K5 CO2 method. [ 2 CO3 Apply the significance of Vermicomposting methods.
+K CO4 Analyse the knowledge on commercialization of Vermiproducts.
+CO5 Evaluate the students to learn application of vermicomposting in COS Agriculture Field